 Organize Your Shoe Closet Bigfoot Style

 Your wide feet are your friends, especially when it comes to hitting the great outdoors.
 With all the different levels of hikes, rocks, mud, water, dust, sand, and everything else you’ll be going over or through.
 Having the proper footwear is crucial to keeping those pesky foot aches at bay.
-Wide feet require wide foot hiking shoes to ensure your feet are comfortable from the trailhead to the very end, no matter the terrain.
+Wide feet require wide foot hiking boots to ensure your feet are comfortable from the trailhead to the very end, no matter the terrain.

 As many of you know, shoe width size does matter.
 So if you’re a woman or know a woman with wide feet and are on the hunt for some new hiking boots, look no further.
-Here are my picks for the best wide foot hiking shoes on the market.
+Here are my picks for the best wide foot hiking boots on the market.
 Stop squishing those wide feet into the narrow foot hiking boots, and try one of these ultra-durable outdoor gear wide foot hiking shoe brands today.
 If you have narrow feet check out my other popular female hiking boot post.